Will-Hellinger/snykey/docs/index.md

 - **REST API** for requesting and updating credentials
 - **OpenBao integration** for robust secrets management
 - **Easy deployment** with Docker Compose
+- **Easy App Creation** providing all necessary endpoints for app registration.

 ## How It Works